alan-turing-institute/data-safe-haven/deployment/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

 2. Select `On-premises integration` from the left hand side bar
   - Ensure `Write back passwords to your on-premises directory` is set to yes.
     ![Enable writeback](images/enable_writeback.png)
-  - If you changed this setting, click the "Save" icon
+  - If you changed this setting, click the `Save` icon
 - Select `Properties` from the left hand side bar
   - Make sure that `Self service password reset enabled` is set to `All`
     ![Enable password reset](images/enable_passwordreset.png)
-  - If you changed this setting, click the "Save" icon
+  - If you changed this setting, click the `Save` icon

 ## 8. Deploy and configure Network Policy Server (NPS)